 Roots that have been overwatered are prone to mold issues (root rot), and pest numbers can shoot up very quickly.
 If the soil or substrate becomes totally saturated for long periods, then you can actually suffocate the plant.

-Overwatering will result in the leaves becoming floppy (as if they are almost weighed down with the extra water), and eventually wilting and yellow if not remedied quickly enough.
+Overwatering will result in the leaves wilting and turning yellow if not remedied quickly enough.
 It's best to let the soil or coco dry out at least slightly between waterings.

-It is fine to let it get bone dry every now and then during the vegetative growth period, as this forces the root ball to expand in size as it goes searching for the sweet aqua which results in better overall yield sizes.
+It is fine to let it get bone dry every now and then during the vegetative growth period, as this forces the root ball to expand in size as it goes searching for the sweet aqua and oxygen which results in a more fibrous root system and better overall yield sizes.

 If you see a layer of green algae forming on the top surface of the soil or coco-coir, then this is a pretty obvious sign that the plants are receiving more water than they can uptake.
 Scrap up the algae layer and allow the pots to fully dry out before watering again.